-Jason Vogel focuses his practice on international trademark portfolio and conflict management.
-His experience includes counseling for complex multi-jurisdictional trademark clearance, protection, enforcement, anti-counterfeiting, litigation and licensing programs for leading companies in the entertainment, technology, financial services, apparel, pharmaceutical and food and restaurant services industries.
+Jason Vogel focuses his practice on US and international trademark portfolio and conflict counseling.
+His experience includes advising on complex multi-jurisdictional trademark clearance, protection, enforcement, anti-counterfeiting, litigation, and licensing programs for leading companies in the film, television and music; technology; apparel; consumer products; and financial industries.

 Mr. Vogel has served as Adjunct Professor of Advanced Trademark Law at the Yeshiva University Benjamin N. Cardozo School of Law, and has written and spoken extensively on the Madrid Protocol, Asian and European trademark practice and other topics.

-Mr. Vogel was recognized as an "IP Star" in 2019 and the six years immediately preceding by Managing Intellectual Property magazine.
-He is listed in the 2019 and the six years immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
+Mr. Vogel was recognized as an "IP Star" in 2020 and the seven years immediately preceding by Managing Intellectual Property magazine.
+He is listed in the 2020 and the seven years immediately preceding editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
 Mr. Vogel was named to the International Who's Who of Trademark Lawyers in 2013, 2014, 2015, and 2018.
-He was named to the International Who's Who of Business Lawyers in 2014, 2015 and 2018 for Trademark.
+He has been recognized repeatedly for Trademark in The International Who's Who of Business Lawyers.
 Mr. Vogel was recognized as a New York "Super Lawyer" in 2017, 2018 and 2019 for Intellectual Property by Super Lawyers magazine.

 Represented leading hospitality company in successful settlement of trademark dispute with British government agency administering real property owned by the Crown.

 Represents leading brands in connection with international trademark licensing, license recordal and structuring of IP holding companies for offshore licensing.

 Counseled multinational corporate client on international trademark issues in the environmental credit industry.